tuimac/openvpn/kubernetes/README.md

 cd kubernetes
 ```

-When you deploy on the Kubernetes network with Flannel, you create a manifest like [this][manifests] execute the command below.
+When you deploy on the Kubernetes network with Flannel, you create a manifest like [this](https://github.com/tuimac/openvpn/blob/master/kubernetes/openvpn-deployment.yaml) to execute the command below.
 Before applying these, you need to create a persistent volumes directory.
 For example in this manifest, you have to create
 by `mkdir -p /kubernetes/openvpn`.
 ```